 Guelph Tower

 This building is located on the banks of the Arno River.
 In the 13th and 14th centuries, it was the main shipbuilding area in Pisa.
-After being the main shipbuilding, the tower was constructed in the 15th century as a part of the city’s defensive fortifications.
+After being the leading shipbuilding, the tower was constructed in the 15th century as a part of the city’s defensive fortifications.

 Keith Haring Mural